BedrockStreaming/prescaling-exporter/README.md

    - Prometheus Stack or Victoria Metrics Stack
    - [Prometheus Adapater](https://github.com/kubernetes-sigs/prometheus-adapter)

 *Info : It is quite possible to use this solution with another observability stack than Prometheus.
-For example Datadog or Newrelic, but we do not have an example of configuration.*
+For example Datadog or Newrelic, but we don't have a configuration example.*

 # Install
 ## Kubernetes Deployement